-Opposition politicians in Cayman Islands said they were “deeply concerned” by the visit of cruise company executives to promote a USD 200-million project for building a new cruise terminal in George Town Harbour.
+Opposition politicians in the UK's Cayman Islands dependency said they were “deeply concerned” by the visit of cruise company executives to promote a USD 200-million project for building a new cruise terminal in George Town Harbour.

 Members of Verdant Isle Group (the preferred bidder) are on Grand Cayman to discuss the plans and answer questions about the proposal and the financial arrangements.